dsantos-lean/MyClean/iteration_1.md

 1. github entry timestamps
 2. User stories are correct: see p39

-* Assumed Velocity: ??
+* Assumed Velocity: 70%
-* Number of developers: 4
+* Number of developers: 4 people
+* Working days in this iteration: 22 days
-* Total estimated amount of work: YY days
+* Total estimated amount of work: 61.6 days (what our team can handle in one iteration)

 User stories:
 1. [user_story_01_Register And Create Profile](https://github.com/dsantos-lean/MyClean-copy/blob/main/user_stories/user_story_01_RegisterAndCreateProfile.md), priority 10, 1 day